kfatehi/modmail/README.md

 ## Config

 Modmail expects `~/.modmail.config.js` to exist with a list of accounts.

+Each account must have an `id` and `label`.
+The `id` is used for persisting the account's browser session, and the label is what you see on the tab bar.

+Each account can optionally take an `app` (defailts to gmail).
+This is the subdomain of Gmail you wish to load (e.g. "inbox" would load inbox.google.com)

+Alternatively, you can set a `url` to load.
+For example, I use this to load my ownCloud calendar.

-Each account can optoinally take a list of mods.
+Each account can optionally take a list of mods.

+See the example below:

 ```js
 module.exports = {